Be REMIT2 ready.

 4. If your organisation trades in the European energy market but does not have a physical European presence, then you now need to appoint a representative – known as REMITREP.

-5. If you use – or plan to use – algorithmic trading, then you need to aware of stricter new rules governing these practices.
+5. If you use – or plan to use – algorithmic trading, then you need to be aware of stricter new rules governing these practices.

 6. All Urgent Market Messages (UMMs) now need to be published via ACER on approved Inside Information Platforms (IIPs).